AyushyaChitransh/LearningDocker/README.md

 Image 2: matplotlib
 It was designed to display a simple graph using matplotlib from python.
 Currently, the container is able to run python scripts but graph is not shown due to display devices not being initialized for container.

+Image 3: whalesay
+A tutorial image which clears concepts of docker.
+The image installs a package 'Fortunes' which emits random sayings.
+The command is executed when image is run.
+It enables a saying to be displayed in terminal.